WallarooLabs/wally/examples/python/celsius-kafka/README.md

 OSX: Docker compose is already included as part of Docker for Mac.

+NOTE: You might need to run with sudo depending on how you set up Docker.

-Clone local-kafka-cluster project and run it (add `sudo` to the commands, including `./cluster up 1`, if docker is not allowed to be run by your user):
+Clone local-kafka-cluster project and run it:

 ```bash
 cd /tmp